matter-labs/zinc/zinc-book/src/07-smart-contracts/02-minimal-example.md

 zargo publish --network rinkeby --instance default
 ```

-To see the available testnets, enter `zargo publish --help`.
-When the contract
-is successfully published, its ETH address and zkSync account ID will be returned.
+When the contract is successfully published, its ETH address and zkSync account ID
-You will need the address to make the consequent calls.
-Let's assume it is
+will be returned.
+You will need the address to make some further calls.
-`0x1234...1234`.
+Let's assume it is `0x1234...1234`.

 The instance name is used to uniquely identify your published contract without
 memorizing its ETH address.